 “Joseph Habierre, the stone breaker who dreamed of the Tour de France” by David Guenel for Velo-Club.net

-We are Marc Duchesne and Diego Camarero, we come from France and Spain respectively, we are close friends and we share the same passions for cycling and for the Pyrenees.
+We are Marc Duchesne and Diego Camarero, we come from France and Spain respectively, we are close friends and we share the same passions for cycling and the Pyrenees.
 We are the dreamers and creators of Royal Asport, 21st Century version.
 When we decided to work together on the rebirth of Royal Asport in 2020, our goal was more ambitious than just relaunching another old cycling brand.
 Our goal is to honor the legacy of Joseph Habierre and his family.

 We want to develop here in the Western Pyrenees a sustainable ecosystem based on cycling.